ImanMontajabi/Mynah-Beta/README.md

 > [!IMPORTANT]
 > Give me a ⭐ and collaborate with me on this project.
 I welcome your bug reports and suggestions.
-This project is free forever.
+This project is free forever

 ## 🗺️ Roadmap